-The most recent actuarial valuation reports were dated February 23, 2022.
-The present value of the defined benefit obligation and the related current service cost and past service cost were measured using the projected unit credit method.
+The most recent actuarial valuation reports were dated February 19, 2024.
+The present value of the defined benefit obligation and the related current service cost were measured using the projected unit credit method.

-The plan is not yet funded as at December 31, 2022 and 2021.
+The plan is not yet funded as at December 31, 2023 and 2022.